lysanderMby/web_inspector/README.md

 poetry run python run_web_server.py
 ```

-The web interface will automatically open in your browser at the firt available port from `http://localhost:8080` to `http://localhost:8090`
+The web interface will automatically open in your browser at the firt available port from `http://localhost:8080` to `http://localhost:8089`
-Note - If all posts between 8080 and 8090 are in use, this
+Note - If all posts between 8080 and 8089 are in use, the web launch will fail.
+This can be edited in web_app.py.

 ### Command Line